-We first consider the Hawai'i Foreclosures statute, HRS chapter 667 (2016), as Sakal's claim is essentially that the AOAO's foreclosure on the Property was not authorized under Hawai'i law.
-HRS chapter 667 is entitled "Foreclosures" and governs both judicial and nonjudicial foreclosures in Hawai'i.
+governs both judicial and nonjudicial foreclosures in Hawai'i.
 This statute has undergone significant reorganization and amendment over the years, most notably in 2012.
 Because the AOAO's nonjudicial power of sale foreclosure on Sakal's unit was conducted in the latter part of 2012, unless otherwise noted, we refer to HRS chapter 667 as it was amended by Act 182 of 2012, which took effect on June 28, 2012.

 Part I of HRS chapter 667 now states "General Provisions" and includes HRS § 667-1, entitled "Definitions," which provides definitions that are applicable to the entire chapter.
-Part IA of HRS chapter 667 [\11] now governs "Foreclosure by Action," which is judicial foreclosure.
-Part II of HRS chapter 667 provides a "Power of Sale Foreclosure Process." which delineates the procedures that must be followed in order to effectuate a nonjudicial power sale foreclosure. which is a of foreclosure that is not conducted under court supervision and pursuant to court orders.
-Part VI of HRS chapter 667 now an "Association provides Alternate Power of Sale Foreclosure Process," which closely parallels the Power of Sale Foreclosure Process in Part II: Part VI is drafted however. to specifically reflect that the foreclosing party is an association, rather than a mortgagee.
+Part IA of HRS chapter 667 now governs "Foreclosure by Action," which is judicial foreclosure.
+Part II of HRS chapter 667 provides a "Power of Sale Foreclosure Process," which delineates the procedures that must be followed in order to effectuate a nonjudicial power of sale foreclosure, which is a foreclosure that is not conducted under court supervision and pursuant to court orders.
+Part VI of HRS chapter 667 now provides an "Association Alternate Power of Sale Foreclosure Process," which closely parallels the Power of Sale Foreclosure Process in Part II; however, Part VI is drafted to specifically reflect that the foreclosing party is an association, rather than a mortgagee.